Feyerabend/cc/ch08/sec8.13/README.md

 Reasoning itself can be represented as formal transformation.

 This perspective encouraged comparisons between reasoning and calculation.
-Just as arithmetic manipulates symbols through explicit rules, perhaps logic and proof could be mechanized.
+Just as arithmetic manipulates symbols through explicit rules, perhaps logic and proof could be mechanised.

+#### Limitations

-The dream of mechanized reasoning encountered profound limitations through the work of Kurt Gödel.
+The dream of mechanised reasoning encountered profound limitations through the work of Kurt Gödel.
 Gödel's incompleteness theorems, published in 1931, demonstrated that sufficiently expressive formal systems cannot simultaneously achieve completeness and prove their own consistency, assuming they are consistent.